sanamlimbu/website/README.md

 ```

 This will start the development server.
 Open the website in browser.

 ```
 http://localhost:5173/
 ```

-## Customization

-Feel free to customize the portfolio website to reflect your own personal brand.
-Update the content, add or remove sections, and modify the styling to make it unique to you.
-You can find the main configuration files in the `src` directory.

 ## Deployment

-To deploy the portfolio website, you can follow these steps:
+To deploy the project, you can follow these steps:

 1. Build the optimized production-ready code: